-Casinos, unsuprisingly, are businesses and their intention is to make money.
-However, unique to Casinos, their customers are also looking to make money, but at their direct expense.
-Since gambling houses have been successful businesses for as long as gambling has been around, one must ask; how Casinos convince their customers to give up their money, and how do they keep them coming back?
+Casinos, unsurprisingly, are businesses and their intention is to make money.
+However, unique to casinos, their customers are also looking to make money, but at their direct expense.
+Since gambling houses have been successful businesses for as long as gambling has been around, one must ask; how casinos convince their customers to give up their money, and how do they keep them coming back?

 Let’s work through an example using roulette.
-A roulette table has 36 red or black numbers and one or two green zeroes, meaning that each number has a 1/37 or 1/38 chance of coming up.
+A roulette table has 36 red or black numbers and one or two green zeroes.
+This means that each number has a 1/37 or 1/38 chance of coming up.
 The payout for guessing a correct number is 35 times the amount you bet, which we will call n .
 The expected value for the casino therefore (in the case with only one green zero) is n – (35/37)n which comes to (2/37)n.
 Since all bets have to be positive numbers, the value will be a positive number.
-So for every £37 that a gambler puts in, they will expect to get £35 back, netting a £2 profit for the casino.
+So, for every £37 that a gambler puts in, they will expect to get £35 back, netting a £2 profit for the casino.

 With thousands of bets placed on a single roulette table every day, the casino can virtually guarantee a profit.
 Their only challenge after that is getting enough people to make enough bets to allow for this, but if the history of gambling has taught us anything, it’s that that won’t be too much of a problem.